jason-davey/studio/TECHNICAL_SPEC.md

 ### 2.3.
 Workflow Overview (5-Step Accordion)
 1.  **Step 1: Review Recommendations:**
-    - User uploads a `PageBlueprint` JSON file.
+    - User uploads a `PageBlueprint` JSON file or walkthrough auto-loads a sample.
     - Application parses and stores this blueprint in `activePageBlueprint`.
 2.  **Step 2: Build & Preview Page:**
     - Application renders a preview of the landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on `activePageBlueprint`.